How much does it cost?

 If you are aged 18 years or older - YES

-Note:- When the "Safeguarding Vulnerable Groups Act (2006)" becomes law, it will be a criminal offence, punishable in a court of law, for any individual, who has not been CRB-cleared, to work regularly with children and young persons (i.e. under 18 years of age).
+Note:- When the "Safeguarding Vulnerable Groups Act (2006)" became law in 2010, it became a criminal offence, punishable in a court of law, for any individual, who has not been C.R.B.-cleared, to work regularly with children and young persons (i.e. under 18 years of age) or vulnerable people (of any age).
 This applies to all football referees, aged 18 or older.
+The law relating to C.R.B. disclosures MAY be subject to change if and when the I.S.A.
+(Independent Safeguarding Authority) is fully operational.
+However, the proposed I.S.A.
+Disclosure scheme is under review, as part of the Coalition Government financial cutbacks.
+If it is deferred or scrapped then the traditional system of C.R.B. checks will almost certainly continue.

 How can I get equipped to start out as a referee?

-We offer a complete starter kit (shirt, shorts, socks, County F.A. badge, FAMOA badge, 2 whistles, 2 lanyards for the whistles, 2 pencils, notebook, red, yellow and blue cards, stopwatch, two Assistant Referee flags and a bag to hold the flags) for £45 (made up of £25 for the clothing and £20 for the equipment).
+Included in the course fee is a complete referee's kit of shirt, shorts, socks and County F.A. badge and we offer an accoutrements kit (2 whistles, 2 lanyards for the whistles, 2 pencils, notebook, red, yellow and blue cards, stopwatch, two Assistant Referee flags and a bag to hold the flags) for £20.
 All you then need to provide are boots, underwear, a second watch and a coin!

-The Football Association Match Officials' Association.
-Once you have refereed the six 11-a-side games (see above) you are automatically qualified to become a member of FAMOA.
-Membership is free and you will receive a FAMOA cloth badge to put on your referee's shirt and a Record of Achievement folder, in which to store your referees certificate, important refereeing documents and correspondence.
-FAMOA operates an incentive scheme whereby members receive points/credits for matches, courses attended, meetings, etc. These points may then be traded in for items such as clothing, etc. In addition, FAMOA also stages training events, around the country, for referees.
-It is in the interests of ALL referees to be involved in FAMOA.
+The former Football Association Match Officials' Association (FAMOA) has now been rebranded as the RA-FA, working much more closely with the Referees' Association (see below).
+Once you have refereed the six 11-a-side games (see above) you are automatically qualified to become a member of RA-FA.
+Membership is free and you will receive an F.A. cloth badge to put on your referee's shirt and a Record of Achievement folder, in which to store your referees certificate, important refereeing documents and correspondence.
+RA-FA operates an incentive scheme whereby members receive points/credits for matches, courses attended, meetings, etc. These points may then be traded in for items such as clothing, etc. In addition, RA-FA also stages training events, around the country, for referees.
+It is in the interests of ALL referees to be involved in the activities offered by RA-FA.
+Membership of RAFA is automatic as is Associate Membership of the R.A.
+Full membership of the R.A. is optional and is subject to payment of a fee.

 What is the Referees' Association?

-The Referees' Association is an organisation, independent of the Football Association, for the fellowship and advancement of referees, although it does work closely with FAMAO.
+The Referees' Association is an organisation, independent of the Football Association, for the fellowship and advancement of referees, although it does work closely with the RA-FA, being closely integrated with it.
 There are a number of branches in the area and candidates will be informed of the branches, nearest to where they live.
 All referees are encouraged to join the Referees' Association.

 How do I get on to a League's list of referees?